disk91/HIP/XX-Update-Data-Rewards-post-HPR-Deployment.md

 ## About JOIN REQUEST

-The ability for a device to join the network ( mandatory process for OTAA communications ) with a JOIN REQUEST is related to ability to find the best hotspot for sending the downlink response for the JOIN ACCEPT.
-For this, the LNS will select the hotspot with the signal with the best matching.
-The best matching rules depends on the LNS algorithm, in many case it takes the best signal.

-Currently, JOIN REQUEST are concidered as standard uplink, the HPR, is selecting the JOIN REQUEST with the same rules as uplink : first comes are selected, up to the limit of max_copies frames.
+On LoRaWAN networks, most end-devices utilize a process called Over-The-Air Activation (OTAA) to initialize their connection with the network through a "JOIN".
+The join procedure consists of two messages exchanged with the LoRaWAN Network Server (LNS), namely a join-request (sent from the device) and a join-accept (sent from the LNS to the device via a Hotspot).
+On Helium, all of these messages pass through OpenLNS (referred to as Helium Packet Router) in order to appropriately direct and account for network traffic.
 JOIN REQUEST is really rare, it comes at the device power-up and may be executed on regular basis to renew the communication keys.
 It should be executed at least before 65536 uplinks for security reasons.
 It does not exist with ABP devices.

-The current way to secure the ability for a device to connect to the newtork is to increase the max_copies parameter, it means that all the future uplinks will cost up to max_copies DCs per blocs of 24 bytes.
-For a good ability to connect, you should have a max_copies of 5 or more having for consequence to multiply all your communications cost by 5.
-Practically speaking, most of the business solution won't have a such setup and will be impacted by the difficulty to join the network.
-As a consequence, Helium is not percieved at the right level of quality, due to this recurrent connectivity issue.

-The proposal is to make the JOIN REQUEST packet free of charge, as a consequence, hotspot owner won't be rewarded for this type of packet.
-The HPR will transfer all the packets to the LNS and that one will be able to select the best of them.
-This one will get rewarded through the JOIN ACCEPT downlink packet as previously proposed.
+This HIP outlines a solution to issues that arise under this model:
+- Due to the two-way handshake that must be performed during a JOIN, it is imperative that the LNS knows of the most well-positioned Hotspot in terms of signal strength (RSSI) to deliver the JOIN ACCEPT.
+In order to do this, Helium Packet Router will need to forward all receipts of the packet reported by Hotspots to ensure the highest opportunity for success.
+- Currently, JOIN REQUEST are concidered as standard uplink, the HPR, is selecting the JOIN REQUEST with the same rules as uplink : first comes are selected, up to the limit of max_copies frames.

+By addressing this issues, the Helium Network:
+- Simplify economics of operating devices on the Helium network by eliminating the unknown cost of a device join.
+- Replace the JOIN REQUEST (uplink) cost by a JOIN ACCEPT (downlink) cost as previously mentionned.

 The impact of the proposal for the hotpost owner is positive as currently the JOIN REQUEST is rewarded 1DC but with that proposal the JOIN REQUEST + JOIN ACCEPT will be rewarded 2 DCs.
 The better quality of the network in the JOIN process will help to make the growth of the traffic higher.

+## Currentl Volumes to be considered

+We don't have official metrics for all the element discussed above, by the way, we can consider the following as a starting point:
+- The Helium daily uplink volume, cleared from the non standard activities is about 15.000.000 DCs (from Dune)
+- The Roaming daily uplink volume is about 6.000.000 DCs (from Dune)
+- The number of hotspot rewarded per day for data transfer is about 75000 (HeliumGeek)
+Assumptions:
+- Average uplink packet cost is 1.5 DCs
+- The JOIN REQUEST volume is around 1.5% of UPLINK assuming 250.000 a day, assuming 500.000 DCs less burn a day
+- The DOWNLINK + JOIN ACCEPT volume is around 15% of UPLINK volume, with x2 DCs per DOWNLINK, assuming 5.500.000 DCs burn a day

 # Rationale and Alternatives

+## JOIN Process evolution

+Before HIP70, Hotspots passed data to an LNS through a bid mechanism.
+Hotspots would report to the LNS’s individual router that it had data available and the LNS would have a choice whether to purchase it or not.
+While this allowed for clear purchase intent, this added additional latency and bandwidth concerns to all packet transfer as well as requiring specialized software (router) to be integrated with the LNS.
+With the changes presented by HIP70, the data passes directly between Hotspots and LNSs via the unified Helium Packet Router.

+## Downlink rewarding

 As hotpost selection for downlink communication is usually based on signal streight, we see here an opportunity of gaming by facking the signal information delivered by the hotspot until the secured concentrator are deployed everywhere (really long term perspective).
 For this reason, the downlink reward can't be linked to the action of a specific hotspot.
 We see two ways for solving this problem: